-Pronoun agreement errors occur when the pronoun you are using to “stand in” for a noun does not agree with that noun in number, place, or gender.
+Pronoun agreement errors can occur when the pronoun you are using to “stand in” for a noun does not agree with that noun in number, place, or gender.

 Using the singular pronoun her does agree with Clara.
-It does not feel natural for a native speaker to say the following:

 In the above sentence, Clara is the noun and her is the pronoun that agrees with Clara.

 There are some exceptions to this rule.
 It is possible for the singular pronoun they to refer to a single person.
 If you were writing about a person who identifies as non-binary, for example, then it would be correct to use the singular they in your sentence.